Are you looking for an easier way to get to your blind or tree stand? Or perhaps check all your trail cams in a fraction of the time it takes today?

 For me personally, if money is not an obstacle I'm going with the Bakcou Storm.
 It has everything the Mule has but with full suspension and larger battery.
 If you buy the Storm you will never need to upgrade because it's the alpha male in it's category.
 160Nm of torque, that's awesome pulling power when it's needed to pull a deer out on a trailer.

 I’d love to know what you all think, and if you have another model you would put on this list.
 I could have had a dozen more bikes of the same caliber get a mention but this is a good start.

 If you are still on the fence and not ready to pull the trigger, you could take a look at this independent review of the best electric hunting bikes.

-If you have any questions about any of these ebikes you can drop my an email on John@eBikeGeneration.com.
+If you have any questions about any of these you can drop an email to John@eBikeGeneration.com.
 I’d be happy to help you find the best electric hunting bike for your needs.